-Reduce power (how much depends on rate of airspeed increase) and simultaneously level the wings (check balance), ease out of the dive, and check airspeed.
+Reduce power (how much depends on the rate of airspeed increase) and simultaneously level the wings (check balance).
+Ease out of the dive, and check airspeed.
 When the altimeter stops, check, set cruise power to regain cruise airspeed, hold and adjust (trim if required).

 Close the throttle and simultaneously level the wings (check balance), ease out of the dive, and check airspeed.
 When the altimeter stops, check, set cruise power to regain cruise airspeed, hold and adjust (trim if required).
 Remember smooth control movements above VA.